We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Progestin-only pills are thought to have fewer side effects than combination pills.

-Most women experience little-to-no cramping while taking birth control pills.
+Most people experience little to no cramping while taking birth control pills.
 Some have mild cramping for a cycle or two as their bodies adjust to hormone changes, but this often decreases or stops completely.

 Call your doctor if you have sudden or severe cramping or pelvic pain.
 This is especially true if the pain or cramping is accompanied by: